nawabahmadreshi/documentation/pages/getting-started/content-sharing-tutorial.md

 6. In Xcode, open your project’s info.plist file from the project navigator
 {% image src="/img/pages/getting-started/content-sharing-tutorial/screenshots/info_plist.png" center half %}
 7. Mouse hover over “Information Property List” until a `+` appears to the right.
 Click it.
 8. A new row will have been added under “Information Property List.”
-Edit the new row to show:
+9. Edit the new row so that the key is "branch_key" and the value is the Branch Key that you copied in step 5:

 | Key | Type | Value |
 | :--- | --- | --- |